Luli3220/ML-Learning/README.md

   - Nonlinear data partitioning based on Support Vector Machines (SMO)

-  - Nonlinear data partitioning based on Support Vector Machines (SMO) (Sklearn)
+  - Nonlinear data partitioning based on Support Vector Machines (SMO) (sklearn)

 - Decision Tree

-  - C4.5
+  - Survival classification of the Titanic based on decision trees（C4.5）

+  - Survival Classification of Titanic Based on Decision Tree and Visualization of the Decision Tree(sklearn) (C4.5) (CART)

 - Ensemble Learning and Gradient Boosting Decision Trees